dinshaw/presentations/contacts/outline.md

 TL;DR :
 Compostite primary keys are amazing
 Don't ues AR, if you're never going to need it
-Careful with loops

 Pull requests
 Code reviews
 KISS

-But this is more than a story of Rails at scale, its also a story of accuisition and cultural assimilation.
+But this is more than a story of Rails at scale, its also a story of acquisition and cultural assimilation.
 Large team issues:
 ** Not everyone on your team is going to be a rockstar ** tech lead will miss something